-A listing of all active credit cards, bank debit cards, fuel cards, and purchase cards (cards) for the fiscal period was provided and included a total of 24 cards.
+A listing of all active credit card, bank debit cards, fuel cards, and purchase cards (cards) for the fiscal period was provided and included a total of 26 cards.
 No exceptions were noted as a result of performing this procedure.